icme/cme252-optimization/notes.md

 - find a point in intersection furthest in x direction
 - intersection of "diamonds" l1-ball?
 - ooh: list of norm balls: center, norm, raidus. find intersection
+- polytopes: (need to introduce convex hull of points) given vertices of 2 convex polyhedra, determine if they intersect.
+- hyperplane version of polytope?

 ## diet problem
 - list of foods with nutrients